linden-gan/System-Programming/C.md

   - `Point& operator=(const Point& src) = delete;`

 - Nonmember function:
-  - Declared outside of the class, though still in the header file.
+  - Declared outside of the class scope, though still in the header file.
   - When writing definition in .cc file, do not need to attach the class's namespace before it like `double Point::Distance(const Point& p1, const Point& p2);`.
 Just write `double Distance(const Point& p1, const Point& p2);`.